Tarboro High School

-Tarboro High School is a high school in Tarboro, North Carolina and is part of the Edgecombe County Public Schools district.
-It is one of four high schools in the district.
+Tarboro High School is a high school in Tarboro, North Carolina.
+It is one of four high schools in the Edgecombe County Public Schools district.

 History

 Tarboro High School was first established in 1881.
 Tarboro Colored School, which became known as W. A. Pattillo High School, served Tarboro's African American students.
 The schools merged and its teams integrated in 1970.

 In the 1970s the school had a high number of suspensions, affecting the academic performance of students.
 To address the issue, it became one of the earliest schools in the North Carolina and Virginia area to use in-school suspension in place of the traditional out of school suspension.

 Edgecombe County Public Schools was established in 1993.

 In 1999, the school served as a temporary shelter for thousands of people affected by Hurricane Floyd.
 Vice President Al Gore was the commencement speaker for Tarboro High School's graduation ceremony in 2000.
 He praised the students for helping with the shelter during the aftermath of Hurricane Floyd, calling them "American heroes".